-Identifying areas for improvement helps the receiver understand what they need to work on and how they can grow in their roles.
+Identifying areas for improvement helps you understand what you need to work on and how you can grow in your roles.

 Example:

 "To make your presentations even better, consider using more visuals and real-world examples.
 This will make complex concepts more accessible to our audience."